 OSHA injury examples while working from home that are not work-related:

 - You trip over your dog while rushing to answer a work call at home and sprain your ankle.
 This injury does not qualify for workers’ comp.

-- You’re hospitalized for smoke inhalation after faulty wiring sparks a fire in your house while working from home.
-This is not a work-related injury.
+- You go to the hospital for smoke inhalation after faulty wiring sparks a fire in your house while working from home.
+This is not an occupational injury.